HasanGocer/React_Example_Web_Site/README.md

 This project is a React-based example website designed to showcase modern web development techniques and responsive design.
 It serves as a template for building dynamic and interactive web applications.

 ## Features
-- Responsive design compatible with all devices
 - Modular and reusable React components
 - State management using React hooks
-- Integration with external APIs
 - User-friendly UI/UX design

 ## Installation and Setup